ardymalihi/micro-stub/README.md

+* Note: To be able to build this solution, you need Visul Studio 2015 update 3 with asp.net core 1.0

 # micro-stub

 Micro Stub is a tiny Micro Service which helps you to mock a response coming from a request.